dankamongmen/notcurses/README.md

 ## Differences from NCURSES

-The biggest difference, of course, is that notcurses is not an implementation of X/Open (aka XSI) Curses, nor part of SUS4-2018.
+The biggest difference, of course, is that Notcurses is not an implementation of X/Open (aka XSI) Curses, nor part of SUS4-2018.

-The detailed differences between notcurses and NCURSES probably can't be fully enumerated, and if they could, no one would want to read them.
+The detailed differences between Notcurses and NCURSES probably can't be fully enumerated, and if they could, no one would want to read them.
 With that said, some design decisions might surprise NCURSES programmers: